digitallinguistics/data-format/README.md

 ## Data Validation

-If you need to validate your linguistic data against the DLx schemas, you can use one of the [JSON Schema validators][8].
-This project uses the [`ajv`][9] validator for testing.
+If you need to validate your linguistic data against the DLx schemas, you can use one of the [JSON Schema validators][Validators].
+This project uses the [`ajv`][ajv] validator for testing.

 ## Schemas